joe-el/rust-lib-in-swift/README.md

 # Rust Lib in Swift
 A basic Rust static library for any Swift project supporting various Apple platforms such as iOS, iOS Simulator, macOS, and mac Catalyst for both Intel and Apple silicon.
+In it you'll see a wrapper library mapping Rust's API to Swift by a C bridge header which contains a function **rust_munchausen_numbers()** that takes no arguments but returns a tuple containing four Int32 types showing [The Münchhausen Numbers](https://en.wikipedia.org/wiki/Perfect_digit-to-digit_invariant).
 ## Usage
 Installing and using the code samples contained in this repo can be found in the article available at this link, [Rust Library in Swift](https://medium.com/@kennethyoel/a-swiftly-oxidizing-tutorial-44b86e8d84f5)